ryan597/chessengine/README.md

 ## Testing

 This project will use the `Catch2` testing framework for C++ unit tests.
+CMake will automatically download and build Catch2 for you if you build with the `-DBUILD_TESTING=on` flag.

 - [Catch2 github](https://github.com/catchorg/Catch2/tree/devel)
 - [Tutorial on Catch2 here](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md#top)
 - [More examples](https://github.com/catchorg/Catch2/blob/devel/docs/list-of-examples.md)

-You can install Catch2 (v3) with the following
+You can install Catch2 (v3) on your own system with the following

 ```bash
 git clone https://github.com/catchorg/Catch2.git